We are keen to explore further opportunities for communities to become more empowered through community self-help, volunteering and local solutions

 Social Value and Corporate Responsibility

-A new Somerset County Council Social Value Policy has been agreed by Cabinet to inform how we will embed social value in the way we commission our activities to benefit residents, communities, businesses and visitors across the county.
+Our Social Value Policy outlines how we will embed social value in the way we commission our activities to benefit residents, communities, businesses and visitors across the county.
 Find out more about how we advertise contract opportunities through the Supplying the South West website.
 We also have a Corporate Social Responsibility Statement.

 Community Asset Transfer